awmatheson/junk-drawer/packet_analysis/README.md

 author: zander
 ---

 Every year, cyberattacks become more and more commonplace.
 Almost daily there are reports of ongoing cyberattacks causing information destruction, service disruption or data theft.
 With headlines like, "[Russian group claims hack of Lithuanian sites in retaliation for transit ban](https://www.reuters.com/technology/lithuania-hit-by-cyber-attack-government-agency-2022-06-27/)", "[Cyberattack forces Iran steel company to halt production(https://abcnews.go.com/International/wireStory/cyberattack-forces-iran-steel-company-halt-production-85773314)" or "[General Motors Hacked In Cyberattack, Personal Data Exposed](https://www.motor1.com/news/588646/general-motors-hacked-cyberattack/)".
-One of the most damaging types of cyberattacks is the command-and-control attack, which can be devestating to the targeted organization.
-In a command-and-control attack, an attacker will first attempt to infect a machine in the organizations network via phishing, browser plugins or other infected software.
+One of the most damaging types of cyberattacks is the command-and-control attack, which can be devastating to the targeted organization.
+In a command-and-control attack, an attacker will first attempt to infect a machine in the organization's network via phishing, browser plugins or other infected software.
 Once infected the machine will open communication with the attackers machine and the infected machine can be controlled remotely.
-This can be devastating, with the attackers stealing data, shutting down machines or overwhelming the network with DDoS attack.
+This can be devastating, with the attackers stealing data, shutting down machines or overwhelming the network with DDoS attacks.

-In this post we are going to look at how we can detect for suspicious activity on a network that could be a command-and-control style attack.
+In this post we are going to look at how we can detect suspicious activity on a network that could be a command-and-control style attack.
 We will use the common network analysis tool wireshark to sniff network packets and then Bytewax to process the flow of packets and analyze the flows for their entropy.
 __This is a very rudimentary analysis and could be fooled by an attacker, please consult a professional for your security needs__

 We are going to write a Bytewax dataflow that will: